apals/FairManager/README.md

 -

 ## Addressing critique
- - A LOT OF FILES
-We have many files in the root of the project for many different reasons, including
+- A LOT OF FILES, we have many files in the root of the project for many different reasons, including
   * .jscrc, .editorconfig - for maintaining consistent coding styles in the project
   * karma.conf.js, mocha.conf.js, protractor.conf.js - for configuring test environments
   * .travis.yml - for continous integration and automatic deploy
   * Procfile - declaring how Heroku should start our application from the project root
   * Gruntfile - configuration file for building the project
   * e2e folder - contains end-to-end tests
   * iOS - contains iOS application
   * website - contains code for http://alsing.me/fairmanager

 - In client/app folder we have one folder for every view, and a folder for angular services.